AndrewFedotiuk/test-query-builder/README.md

 # Thinks to improve
 Two areas for potential consideration: component memoization for performance optimization, and form libraries for enhanced validation.
 However, both are absolutely reasonable trade-offs for a test task, and the current solution works effectively within the given constraints.

-The task was completed according to the criteria:
+The task was completed according to given criteria.

-● Correctness and completeness of the functionality.

-● Code quality, organisation, and readability.

-● Semantically correct html.

-● UI styling.

-● Error handling and validation.

-● Testing coverage.
+I'm very open to discussing these ideas further and welcome different viewpoints.
+Every project has unique considerations, and I'm always interested in understanding the reasoning behind technical decisions.